-Allottees: 9 Directors, 13 Executive Officers (shikkou-yaku), and 22 employees of the Company, and 8 Directors and 1 employee of subsidiaries of the Company
+Allottees: 9 Directors, 13 Executive Officers (shikkou-yaku), and 22 employees of the Company, and 8 Directors and 1 employee of the subsidiaries

-6. The increase was due to the issuance of new shares as performance-linked stock compensation.
+5. The increase was due to the issuance of new shares as performance-linked stock compensation.

 Issue price: ¥2,198 Amount of capital incorporation: ¥1,099